megasnort/death-files/README.md

 ##Usage

 1. Clone this repository into a folder somewhere on your computer, f.e. `~/death-files`
-2. Run the script `./install.sh`
+2. Run the script `./install.sh`.
+This will

-    - This will add a line to your current .bash_profile that sources all the files in `~/death-files/bash_profile`
+    - add a line to your .bash_profile that sources all the files in `~/death-files/bash_profile`
-    - Will copy all the other .-files in the root of `~/death-files` to `~/`
+    - copy all the dot-files in the root of `~/death-files` to `~/`

-Should you run the script again, existing files will be overwritten and the line sourcing your files will be added to.
+Should you run the script again (f.e. after an update of the repo), then existing files will be overwritten but the line in the .bash_profile will not be added again.
+In other words, if you make changes to the dot-files, the changes will be lost.